 The key to maintaining healthy hair during and after a protective style is moisture.
 Breakage comes from dehydration.
-As long as you properly keep your strands coated in rich and nutritious moisturizer, you’re mane will survive.
-Follow the tips below to ensure that your hair not only flourishes during your protective style, but also stays strong after the take-down.
+As long as you properly keep your strands coated in rich and nutritious moisturizer, your mane will survive.
+Follow the tips below to prevent breakage while wearing protective hairstyles!

-Just because you don’t have to style everyday, doesn’t mean hair maintenance goes out the window.
-Care for your hair they way you would any other time.
+Just because you don’t have to style every day, doesn’t mean hair maintenance goes out the window.
+Care for your hair the way you would any other time.
 Sure, washing box braids and twists can turn your neat slick style into fuzz and frizz.
 You can avoid messing up your look by just focusing on your scalp and gently cleansing your real strands (in case you added hair to your protective style).
+Here’s our advice:

 - Cleanse your scalp by using shampoo wipes, baby wipes, or by spraying and massaging your scalp with diluted apple cider vinegar and gently rinsing under the shower. *If your hair isn’t covered in any added hair, you’d only need to do this step.